 The pins shown at The Netropolitan have been acquired from far and wide: in-person attendance at events, former competitors, skating officials, major auction houses, online auction houses, pin shows, sports memorabilia and pin dealers, and, most importantly, through trading or making deals with other collectors.
 Although pin trading has now disappeared from the landscape of figure skating events, it was for many years a lively and enjoyable social aspect of almost any event.

-Enjoy The Netropolitan.
+Enjoy The Netropolitan Museum of Figure Skating Pins.
 Subscribe to the blog to be notified when a new post is published.
 And drop a line if you have questions about figure skating pins, have pins for sale (especially 1960 and earlier), or would like to expand or start your own collection (The Curator has many duplicate pins available).
 For more details about The Netropolitan and what you’ll see in future blog posts, visit the About The Netropolitan page.

 And so the journey begins.
 Again.